-In this solution, it is AF who is in charge of the intermediate UE for the Ambient IoT operations, including determining intermediate UEs, sending operation commands to and receiving results from intermediate UEs.
+In this solution, it is AF who is in charge of the intermediate UE for the Ambient IoT operations, including communicating with and determining intermediate UEs, sending operation commands to and receiving results from intermediate UEs.
 As the licensed spectrum is owned by MNO, it is proposed to let network provide the radio resource information towards the intermediate UEs about the spectrum information for the over-the-air interface between Intermediate UEs and AIoT devices.

+Editor's note: It is FFS about the improvements by locating more functions in CN, e.g., AF get locations of Intermediate UEs from CN but not from UEs; CN may determine Intermediate UEs on behalf of AF.

 6.X.1.1 Reference Architecture